philsmy/rails-nginx-passenger-ubuntu/README.markdown

     echo "alias ll='ls -l'" >> ~/.bash_aliases

 edit .bashrc and uncomment the loading of .bash_aliases

-If you have trouble with PATH that changes when doing sudo, see [http://stackoverflow.com/questions/257616/sudo-changes-path-why](http://stackoverflow.com/questions/257616/sudo-changes-path-why) then add the following line to the same file

-    echo "alias sudo='sudo env PATH=$PATH'" >> ~/.bash_aliases

 Update and upgrade the system
 -------------------------------